 Political violence has flared in New Delhi following the jailing for contempt of Parliament of the former Prime Minister Mrs.

-Political violence has flared in New Delhi following the jailing for contempt of Parliament of the former Prime Minister Mrs. Indira Gandhi.
+Background: Political violence has flared in New Delhi following the jailing for contempt of Parliament of the former Prime Minister Mrs. Indira Gandhi.
 Police used tear gas in an attempt to disperse pro-Gandhi demonstrators, and many arrests have been reported.
 Mrs. Gandhi has been jailed until the end of the current Parliamentary session.

 SYNOPSIS: Among the demonstrations in New Delhi this week was a group of women who pretended to weep over an effigy of the Janata party Prime Minister Mr. Morarji Desai. he was also burned in effigy.
 The demonstrations followed the jailing of 61 year old Mrs. Gandhi on Tuesday (19 December).
 Parliament had also voted to expel her for what it called a `grave breach of privilege and contempt in the harassment of four government officials when she was Prime Minister in 1975'.
 These demonstrators, and other throughout India, objected to the sentence and faced police tear gas.